 Inventories operate in complex environments:

-USING THE RIGHT RFID SYSTEM
+USING THE RIGHT RFID SYSTEM FOR INVENTORY TRACKING

 Mobile RFID readers add flexibility to the workflow by allowing for checks and data capture on the spot

-Dedicated solutions are available for dedicated positions and processes, such as Goods acceptance, Dispatch, Check-In-Check-Out, etc
+Specialized solutions are available for dedicated positions and processes, such as Goods acceptance, Dispatch, Check-In-Check-Out, etc

-Performance in the field requires careful positioning and calibration of the RFID readers
+Performance in the field requires careful positioning and calibration of the RFID readers for optimal read zones

-SUPPLY CHAIN VISIBILITY
+RFID IN SUPPLY CHAIN

 Lean manufacturing operations rely on high-performing supply chains for just-in-time supplies.

 And with typical supply chains stretching around the globe and involving 100s of suppliers, maintaining full traceability can prove a challenge without the right system.

 Manufacturers optimize their transportation and logistics with RFID technology and use it to connect with their distributors and customers.